If you're looking for a counsellor at the moment, I imagine you might be feeling quite upset with what's going on in your life.

-If you want to find a marriage counsellor (couples or relationship counselor), please make sure that your counsellor has actually trained as a couple counsellor.
-Many counsellors decide to offer couple counsellor without having had any or sufficient training.
+If you want to find a marriage counsellor (couples or relationship counsellor), please do make sure that your counsellor has actually trained as a couple counsellor.
+Many counsellors decide to offer couple counselling without having had any or sufficient training.

 You really don't want someone who has done their training through a distance/on-line course.

-Counsellors may have been practicing for a number of years.
-However, that does not necessarily mean that they have a lot of experience.
+Counsellors may have been practising for a number of years.
+However, that doesn't necessarily mean that they have a lot of experience.

 Most counsellors will want you to commit to one session a week.
 I personally (and indeed most human givens therapists) don't find it necessary for you to commit to weekly sessions.

 However, the counsellor should give you some indication.
-Some will be of the opinion that you will need many months or years to really benefit, or even to begin to feel better.
+Some will be of the opinion that you'll need many months or years to really benefit, or even to begin to feel better.

 Is that likely to help you feel better?
 It may or may not.
 Certainly if you have suffered a very recent trauma, this approach is not advised.

 This is a given, if your counsellor belongs to a recognised professional organisation.

-I have noticed that people submit questions to search engines about ending counselling.
+I've noticed that people submit questions to search engines about ending counselling.
 These requests may of course come from counsellors who are training.

-However, just in case you, as a client, are wondering how to end the counselling - read on for further information...
+However, just in case you - as a client - are wondering how to end the counselling - read on for further information...

-Here are some questions that may help you to decide how to think through and articulate your wish to finish counselling.
+Here are some questions that may help you to decide how to think through and articulate your wish to finish counselling:

 Try to get yourself out of that deep dark pit as soon as you can.
 You can do it without therapy - HypnosisDownloads have a team of experts in the treatment of depression, so I recommend their super-humane and user-friendly downloads.
 See my page: Hypnosis Online FAQ, where you also find my recommended downloads.